LasVegasCoder/API/README.md

 Added encrypt options, this way you can encrypt your client data from your app, browser etc before sending it to server side process.

-		For example: User sending a form from your app or webpage, for a strong security,
+		For example: User sending a form from your app or webpage, for a strong security;

 		a.)
 Form data is encrypted:
 		b.)
-Encrypted Form data is send to your server over non-encrypted or encryped connection. c.)
+Encrypted Form data is sent to your server over non-encrypted or encryped connection. c.)
 Server received and decrypt the encrypted FormData, then process it.

-With SSL/Ciphers exploits, I decided to do native encryption so if any hacker get the sniffed DATA it will be useless for them unless they can get the key to decrypt that DATA (Which is only known and randomly changed, updated on auto).
+With SSL/Ciphers exploits, I decided to do `private` encryption of `Sensitive DATA` so if any hacker get any sniffed DATA over network or internet due to vulunerability, the stolen data will be useless for them, unless they can get the `key to decrypt` that `stolen DATA` (Which is only known and randomly changed, updated on auto).

-Let me demonstrate sending a sensitive data, encrypt it before sending it over the wire.
+Let me demonstrate how to send encrypt sensitive data and send it wire.

 	For example:
 	//Data to encrypt is an array of data: